Representation stability and outer automorphism groups: Representation stability

 \begin{proof}[Proof of Theorem~\ref{thm-homotopy-stability}] First of all note that the equivalence~(\ref{equivalence global}) in the introduction descents to an equivalence between the full subcategories of compact objects $(\Sp_\U^{\mathbb{Q}})^\omega \simeq \D(\A\U)^\omega$ for any family $\U\leq \G$.
 We can apply~\cite{HPS}*{2.3.12} to deduce that

 where the right hand side denotes the smallest thick (=closed under retracts) triangulated subcategory containing the generators $e_G$ for $G\in \Z[p^\infty]$.

 Consider the full subcategory

 Since $\A\Z[p^\infty]$ is locally noetherian one easily checks that $\T$ is a thick triangulated subcategory.
 Clearly $e_G \in \T$ for all $G\in\Z[p^\infty]$ so by the discussion in the previous paragraph we see that any compact object lies in $\T$.
-Finally apply Theorems~\ref{thm-intro-central-stability} and~\ref{thm-homotopy-stability}. \end{proof}
+Finally apply Theorem~\ref{thm-homotopy-stability}. \end{proof}